enfabrica/enkit/scripts/gee.md

 pr_checkout`, your commits will be pushed to your `origin` remote, and the remote PR branch.
 To contribute your changes back to another user's PR branch, use the `gee pr_push` command.

+If the experimental GEE_ENABLE_KILL feature is enabled, then gee will check to see if pushing the current commit will invalidate a presubmit job in the `pending` state.
+If this is the case, gee will kill the previous presubmit before pushing the changes and thus kicking off the new presubmit.

 Example: